2020 United States presidential election in Virginia

-As fellow Southern state Georgia tilted towards Biden, he became the first Democrat since Harry Truman in 1948 to carry both states.
-Conversely, Virginia and Florida continued drifting apart after a more-than-100-year run (from 1880 through 2012) of voting alike in almost every election (only voting differently in 1976 and 1996, when the Democratic nominees won Florida but lost Virginia.)
-In 2016, Hillary Clinton became the first Democrat since Reconstruction to win Virginia while losing Florida, a pattern that would be repeated with Biden in 2020.
-This was also the first election in which a former Confederate state backed a Democratic candidate by a margin of victory greater than 10% since 1996, when Arkansas and Louisiana did so for Bill Clinton.

 Primary elections

 Canceled Republican primary

 The Virginia Republican Party is one of several state GOP parties that have officially canceled their respective primaries and caucuses.
 Donald Trump's re-election campaign and GOP officials have cited the fact that Republicans canceled several state primaries when George H. W. Bush and George W. Bush sought a second term in 1992 and 2004, respectively; and Democrats scrapped some of their primaries when Bill Clinton and Barack Obama were seeking reelection in 1996 and 2012, respectively.
 At the Virginia State Republican Convention, originally scheduled for May 2020 but postponed to August 15, 2020, the state party will formally bind all 48 of its national pledged delegates to Trump.

 Democratic primary

 The Virginia Democratic primary took place on March 3, 2020, as part of the "Super Tuesday" suite of elections.

 Joe Biden, Elizabeth Warren, and Bernie Sanders were among the major declared candidates.

 Green primary

 The Green Party of Virginia conducted an online ranked choice primary from April 20 to April 26, 2020.